cdgco/HestiaWebInterface/docs/manual-config.md

 * HESTIA\_SSL\_ENABLED: Enter 'true' or 'false' depending on if SSL is enabled for your HestiaCP installation. 'true' by default.
 Enter 'true' if your HestiaCP url (mydomain.com:8083) starts with 'https://'.
 * HESTIA\_PORT: Port of your HestiaCP installation.
 '8083' by default.
 * HESTIA\_METHOD: Choose whether to use an API Key or username and password for API authentication. 'api' or 'credentials'.
-* HESTIA\_API\_KEY: HestiaCP generated API Key if 'api' enabled.
+* HESTIA\_API\_KEY: AES-256-CBC encrypted HestiaCP generated API Key if 'api' enabled.
+Uses encryption keys stored in config.php (KEY3 & KEY4).
+Read [Encrypting Credentials](encryption) for more info.
 * HESTIA\_ADMIN\_UNAME: Username of the HestiaCP admin account if 'credentials' enabled. 'admin' by default.
 * HESTIA_ADMIN_PW: AES-256-CBC encrypted password for HestiaCP admin account if 'credentials' enabled.
 Uses encryption keys stored in config.php (KEY3 & KEY4).
+Read [Encrypting Credentials](encryption) for more info.
 * KEY1: Encryption Key for backend authentication.
 Replace with random string.
 * KEY2: Encryption Key for backend authentication.
 Replace with random string.
 * WARNINGS_ENABLED: Choose who should see warning messages about server connection and security issues.
 Accepted values: 'none', 'admin' and 'all'.